ajudson23/AES/README.txt

 Describe where the files can be found.
     They can be found on canvas.
 I recommend downloading File 1 ('AES_encrypt_decrypt.py') & File 2 ('plaintext1.txt').
     When you run File 1 you will be asked to input a file to encrypt.
 Here you will type in File2 ('plaintext1.txt').
-    File 3 & 4 just show my output.
-You will actually generate this on your own by following the instructions below -- So no need to download them your self!

     File 1: AES_encrypt_decrypt.py
     File 2: plaintext1.txt
-    File 3: plaintext1.txt.enc
-    File 4: plaintext1.txt.dec

 Provide any special instructions to access or run your program.
     To run this program you will need the files AES_encrypt_decrypt.py & plaintext1.txt in a directory